HJ-harry/MCG_diffusion/README.md

 # Manifold Constrained Gradient Diffusion

-This repository contains the official PyTorch implementation of the paper

-> Improved Diffusion Models for Inverse Problems using Manifold Constraints
+Official PyTorch implementation of the NeurIPS 2022 paper "[Improving Diffusion Models for Inverse Problems using Manifold Constraints](https://arxiv.org/abs/2206.00941)"

 For each task, we additionally provide some re-implementations of diffusion model-based inverse problem solvers.